nonfx/flow-starterkit-vue/README.md

 * [flow-icons](https://github.com/cldcvr/flow-icon) - system icons for a basic interface

 # Getting started
 **Step 1.
-Create a new repository by clicking on `Use this template` as shown in following screenshot.**
+Create a new repository by clicking on `Use this template` and selecting `Create a new repository` as shown in following screenshot.**

 <kbd>
 <img src="https://user-images.githubusercontent.com/67629551/212258078-a67ee8ff-2354-41f9-9420-9f3a9d3f57af.png">